 Don’t let the herder hurt the herd

-A good herder should approach the chickens with his tail down and run circles around them.
-If your dog does this while remaining attentive to your commands, you can be confident in him.
-If not, you may need to continue training—or even scrap the idea entirely.
+A good herder should approach the chickens with his or her tail down and run circles around them.
+If your dog does this while remaining attentive to your commands, you can be confident in him or her.
+If not, you may need to continue training — or even scrap the idea entirely.

-Remember, if your dog is not interested in herding chickens, he will not respond to any chicken-related training that you introduce to him.
+Remember, if your dog is not interested in herding chickens, he or she will not respond to any chicken-related training that you introduce to him or her.

 All in a day’s work